-As at 31 December 2020, the Group's inventories amounted to \$14,578,000.
+As at 31 December 2021, the Group's inventories amounted to \$19,363,000.
 The Group records its inventories at the lower of cost and net realisable value.
 Where necessary, allowances for inventory obsolescence are provided and write downs are made for damaged, obsolete and slow-moving inventories to adjust the carrying amount of the inventories to their net realisable values.

 Management reviews the inventory ageing report to identify slow-moving and obsolete inventories and then estimates the amount of allowance based on the production plan and expected future market demand as a result of changes in current market conditions and the latest invoice prices.
-Changes in the market demand as a result of COVID-19 pandemic has further contributed to the subjectivity of this assessment.
-Significant judgment and estimation is involved in identifying the slow-moving and obsolete inventories and assessing the amounts of allowance or write down required.
-Given the significant judgment involved in management's assessment, the estimation of the allowance for inventory obsolescence is identified as a key audit matter.
+Significant judgement and estimation is involved in identifying the slow-moving and obsolete inventories and assessing the amounts of allowance or write down required.
+Given the significant judgement involved in management's assessment, the estimation of the allowance for inventory obsolescence is identified as a key audit matter.